Meløy Municipality: Geography

 The municipality of Meløy is a coastal community that includes many of the surrounding islands.
 Many parts of the mainland were fairly isolated until road tunnels were built during the 20th century that connected them to the rest of Norway.
-Some of the main islands of Meløy are Åmøya, Meløya, Bolga, Mesøya, Grønøya, and Støttvær. Åmøya is connected to the mainland via the Brattsund Bridge.
+Some of the main islands of Meløy are Åmøya, Meløya, Bolga, Mesøya, Grønøya, and Støtt. Åmøya is connected to the mainland via the Brattsund Bridge.
 The other islands are all accessible by boat or ferry only.
 The Kalsholmen Lighthouse is located in the southwestern part of the municipality.

 The Vestfjorden passes Meløy in the northwest, and the Meløyfjorden, Glomfjorden, and Holandsfjorden cut into the mainland from the west.
 The Saltfjellet–Svartisen National Park is located in the southeast in the Saltfjellet mountain range, surrounding the Svartisen glacier.
+The highest point in the municipality is the 1636.81 m tall mountain Skjelåtinden, on the border with Beiarn Municipality.

+Farms of Meløy

+Historically, the land of Meløy was divided up into named farms.
+These farms were used in census and tax records and are useful for genealogical research.

+Coordinates on the maps are approximate.
+Each map has a maximum number of listings it can display, so the map has been divided into parts consistent with the enumeration districts (tellingskrets) in the 1920 census of Norway.
+This map will include one farm name per farm number; other farm names or subdivision numbers may exist.

+Farm names and numbers

+Following are the farms in the Meløy municipality, as they are listed in O. Rygh's series Norske Gaardnavne (lit.
+'Norwegian farm names'), the Nordland volume of which was published in 1905.